Michigan Economic Development Corporation

 -----------------------

 Best Practice 3 (Development Review) evaluates the community’s development review policies and procedures to ensure they integrate predictability throughout.
-Unnecessary steps or unclear instructions increase time and expenses associated with development.
-Community leaders should look to simplify and clarify policies and increase efficiency to create an inviting development climate that is vital to attracting investment.
 To do this, sound internal procedures need to be in place and followed.
 Making information on the development review process and resources readily available assists developers of all sizes and experience levels in understanding what they’ll need to know as they invest in the community.

 Best Practice 3 General Resources